indieinabox/indieinabox2026/README.md

 # Dynamic CMS

-If you need a dynamic CMS instead of SSG, try [Tunnel CMA](https://reactivematter.github.io/tunnelcms/), a dynamic twin of Passage.
+If you need a dynamic CMS instead of SSG, try [Tunnel CMA](https://reactivematter.github.io/tunnelcms/), a dynamic counterpart of Passage.